 - 1. Meet admission/readmission requirements for Galveston College and the Associate Degree (ADN) Program or Vocational Nursing Program (VN). - 2.
 Currently hold the required cumulative GPA.
-The ADN required cumulative GPA is 2.7 and the VN required cumulative GPA is 2.5. - 3.
+The ADN required cumulative GPA is 3.0 and the VN required cumulative GPA is 2.5. - 3.
 Arrange to have transcripts from all former institutions including high school or a G.E.D. certificate sent to the Admissions Office at Galveston College and unofficial copies of all transcripts to the Nursing Department. - 4.
 Submit course syllabi for review to the Nursing Department. - 5.
-Successfully complete all testing requirements, including passing a standardized fundamentals test. - 6.
-Enter the ADN program before or at the beginning of the second year; if VN must complete the entire program.
+Successfully complete all testing requirements outlined for semester student wishes to transfer into.

-- 7. Complete 18 credit hours at Galveston College prior to graduation. - 8.
+- 6. Enter the ADN program before or at the beginning of the second year; if VN must complete the entire program. - 7.
+Complete 18 credit hours at Galveston College prior to graduation. - 8.
 Obtain a background check from Castle Branch. - 9.
 Be aware that there will be random and/or unannounced drug screening tests after acceptance into the nursing program.
 Failure to pass the random drug test will result in expulsion from the program.